-During two years in P Division, our Group became increasingly involved with projects for the National Aeronautics and Space Administration (NASA).
-The major project, active until August 1979, was directed toward a plasma-core power reactor to be operated at very high temperature.
-In that reactor concept, a helically flowing buffer gas protected the containing vessel from the hot gaseous core.
+During two years in P-Division, our Group became increasingly involved with projects for the National Aeronautics and Space Administration (NASA).
+The major project, still active, is directed toward a plasma core power reactor to be operated at very high temperature.
+A helically flowing buffer gas is to protect the containing vessel from the hot gaseous core.
 Beryllium reflector components and control drums left over from the Rover Program were essential parts of a progressive series of mockups of this reactor.
 In the earlier versions of this so-called Plasma Cavity Assembly, the gas cores were simulated by thin foils of enriched uranium, either distributed within a large cavity or lining it.
-In later versions, distributed Rover fuel elements were used instead of foil, then some of these elements were replaced by gaseous UF6.
-Although planned, a complete UF6 core was not attained.
+In following versions, distributed Rover fuel elements were used instead of foil, then some of these elements were replaced by gaseous UF6.
+Ultimately, a complete UF6 core is planned.

-Another NASA project was a study of gaseous lasers for transmitting power.
-This was related to the reactor development as a possible means of extracting power through radiation from the plasma core.
+Another NASA project is a study of gaseous lasers for transmitting power.
+This is related to the reactor development as a possible means of extracting power through radiation from the plasma core.
 A noteworthy result of this project was one of the first demonstrations of a laser pumped by uranium fission products.